 Refund of tuition and fees is made under the following schedule.
-A student who has registered must officially drop a course or officially withdraw from the College to receive any refund of fees.
-Students who officially withdraw no later than the date listed in the College Calendar are eligible for refunds of fees as follows:
+A student who has registered must officially drop a course to receive any refund of fees.
+Students who officially drop no later than the date listed in the College Calendar are eligible for refunds of fees as follows:

-- 1. Refund of 100 percent of tuition fees will be made when classes are canceled. - Refunds of 100 percent of tuition fees will be made when a student withdraws from or drops a course before the last date to add classes.
+- 1. Refund of 100 percent of tuition fees will be made when classes are canceled. - 2.
+Refunds of 100 percent of tuition fees will be made when a student drops a course before the last date to drop classes.
 After this date no refunds will be made for courses dropped. - 3.
 Before refunds are dispersed, any outstanding indebtedness to the College must be paid. - 4.
 In cases of extreme personal or family hardship, or in cases involving extenuating circumstances, the Dean of Enrollment and Student Services has the authority to waive the above regulations regarding refunds. - 5.
 Title IV Programs: Regulations (P.L.
 105-244), enacted October 7, 1998.
 Reauthorization of the Higher Education Act of 1965, as annotated